tjaffrel/Deep-HP-tutorial/README.md

 What can I do?
 Here's a few examples:

-* Combine trained machine learning potential with force fields components, such as long-range interactions and many-body polarization effects.
+* Combine trained machine learning potential with force fields (long-range interactions and many-body polarization effects).
-* Predict solvation free energies of drug-like molecules
+* Predict solvation free energies of drug-like molecules.
-* Predict ligand-binding free energies of host-guest systems
+* Predict binding free energies.
-* Conformational sampling with state-of-the-art enhanced sampling techniques (Colvars, Plumed)
+* Conformational sampling with state-of-the-art enhanced sampling techniques (Colvars, Plumed).
 * ...
 * For more check-out [TinkerTools](https://tinkertools.org/), [Tinker-HP](https://tinker-hp.org/)

-Currently, the platform can only be use on trained machine learning potential and will broaden it capabilities in a close future.
-It is currently only compatible with Pytorch and TensorFlow.
-TorchANI and DeePMD like models can fully access the capabilities of the Platform.
-For more exotic models have a look into the source code (python libraries) or contact us!
+Currently, the platform can't be use to train a model and is compatible with TorchANI-type and DeePMD models but we will broaden it capabilities in a close future. <br />

+For more exotic models have a look into the source code (python libraries) or [contact us](https://piquemalresearch.com/)!

 ## Installation

 ### Python Environment

-We provide a python environment through the `tinkerml.yaml` file in the main folder `/my_directory/tinker-hp/GPU`.
+We provide a python environment through the `tinkerml.yaml` file in the main folder `/home/user/.../tinker-hp/GPU`.
 Inside you can find all the required libraries.
-If you don't have Anaconda or Miniconda you should download and load them before running or compiling Tinker-HP's Deep-HP branch.
+If you don't have Anaconda or Miniconda you should download it.
+This environment must be activate before running or compiling Tinker-HP's Deep-HP branch. <br />
-If you want to install Anaconda or Miniconda, have a look here [Anaconda](https://www.anaconda.com/products/distribution) To create the environment with Anaconda or Miniconda, in your terminal: `conda env create -f tinkerml.yaml` To activate or deactivate your environment: `conda activate tinkerml` or `conda deactivate`
+If you want to install Anaconda or Miniconda, have a look here [Anaconda](https://www.anaconda.com/products/distribution)<br />
+To create the environment with Anaconda or Miniconda, run in your terminal: `conda env create -f tinkerml.yaml`<br />
+To activate or deactivate your environment: `conda activate tinkerml` or `conda deactivate`  <br />

 Composition of the environment:
-* [Pytorch](https://pytorch.org/), [TensorFlow](https://www.tensorflow.org/), [Keras](https://keras.io/) are the most used python machine libraries and are the building block of numerous machine learning potential libraries.
+* [Pytorch](https://pytorch.org/), [TensorFlow](https://www.tensorflow.org/), [Keras](https://keras.io/) are the building block of most of machine learning potential libraries.
 * Deepmd-kit and libdeepmd are used for [DeePMD](https://docs.deepmodeling.com/projects/deepmd/en/master/index.html) models.
 * Our [TorchANI](https://aiqm.github.io/torchani/)-based library composed of lot of new features, more coming soon!